m0ar/safe-streaming/_posts/2017-08-11-usability-implications-of-linearity.md

 practical setting.

+## Broken flow control
+There are some issues with flow control when using the linear extension.
+Albeit a temporary problem, there is no linear `case` and `let` implemented yet.
+This means that even if you thread your things linearly through these constructs, they will lead to errors because the linearity checker sees you passing a linear variable to an unrestricted context:

+{% highlight haskell %}
+λ> let f :: a ⊸ a; f x = let y = x in y

+<interactive>:28:19: error:
+    • Couldn't match expected weight ‘1’ of variable ‘x’ with actual weight ‘ω’
+    • In an equation for ‘f’: f x = let y = x in y

+λ> data B = T Int | F Int
+λ> let f :: B ⊸ Int; f b = case b of T i -> i; F i -> i

+<interactive>:3:21: error:
+    • Couldn't match expected weight '1' of variable 'b' with actual weight 'ω'
+    • In an equation for 'f':
+          f b
+            = case b of
+                T i -> i
+                F i -> i
+{% endhighlight%}

+Both these examples _should_ work, and linear versions of both `case` and `let` will indeed be implemented later.
+For now, one can work around these hurdles through adding where-functions and doing the `case` logic through pattern matching there.

 ## Mixing monad classes
 So, this `-XRebindableSyntax` thing made using a redefined monad a real hoot.
 Until you need to mix them in the same module...
 Then you end up with